Internet Plans for Seniors: Choosing the Right Internet Plan for Seniors

 - SNAP

-Only one Lifeline benefit is allowed per household.
+You can receive only one Lifeline benefit per household.

 Provider-specific senior discounts